tshepang/blog/content/God of War trilogy.md

     charming characters in the whole trilogy.
 One wishes they had a greater screen time.
-Note that there were other Centaurs in the trilogy, but these particular ones were most interesting, and their slaying most\... beautiful.
+Note that there were other Centaurs in the trilogy, but these particular ones were most interesting, and their slaying most... beautiful.
 They appear first time in the 3rd game in the trilogy.
 4. Poseidon (God of the Sea), is an interesting one.
 His represents the most complex (and hardest) fight sequence in the entire trilogy, it it also happens on the third installment of this fine trilogy.
-It\'s not exactly my favorite, but his character has a certain level of charm, and the final kill is particularly brutal.
+It's not exactly my favorite, but his character has a certain level of charm, and the final kill is particularly brutal.
 5. Kratos, the protagonist, was most impressive in the first game, but